 Security is the number one job of the government and peace is only achieved through strength.
 We must also take care of those who have sacrificed so that the rest of us may live in that security and peace.

-This is a real simple one for me.
+This is a real simple one for me; especially since I have a 23 year span of writings to back it up.
 The Second Amendment gives individuals citizens the right to purchase, own and use firearms to defend themselves, their family, their friends, their neighbors and America against anyone looking to do us harm.
 I have gone through back ground checks when both purchasing firearms from dealer and at gun shows.
 It is a simple process and I have nothing against them as long as the government is not retaining any records.
 Any other place or reason, they are unnecessary.
 Reciprocal concealed laws, stand your ground laws and trained armed teachers in schools, all great ideas.

 Agriculture has and always will be a big part of Iowa’s economy.
 It has gone through many advancements, struggles, and changes over the last couple of centuries.
 Agriculture is now at a crossroads that will determine whether the number of people responsible for raising the world’s food continues to age and decline.
 As operations are consolidated into fewer hands, which is actually a nationally security issue; or whether we listen to the people and implement programs that assist in putting younger farmers back on the land.
 We must revitalize our rural communities.
 Everyone seems to agree that we need to address this problem, but then keeps pushing policies that only exasperate it.
 Here is a more in depth look at the problem and a different kind of solution to it.